-The good news is, July looks a lot like June did with a continued recovery in every metric across the board.
-The gap is closing for pre-COVID CPM values, fill-rates are returning to normal, and we’re approaching an even keel with year-over-year comparisons to 2019 for most industries.
-All-in-all the economic recovery seems to be well and truly underway, though some verticals more impacted by the COVID recession may continue to rebound a little slower.
+The good news is, July looks a lot like June did with a continued recovery in many metrics across the board.
+The gap is slowly closing for pre-COVID CPM values, fill-rates are returning to normal, and we’re approaching an even keel with year-over-year comparisons to 2019.
+It’s important to note that some verticals were impacted more than others and thus, recovery periods may vary from vertical to vertical.
+All-in-all the economic recovery appears to be underway.
 Let’s take a look at some of the specifics.

 Year-over-Year CPM Comparison

-With the typical beginning of the month decreases expected by seasonal spending patterns, the month of July shows definite signs of recovery when looking at CPMs from 2019 to 2020.
+With the typical beginning of the month decrease expected by seasonal spending patterns, the month of July shows some signs of recovery when looking at CPMs from 2019 to 2020.
 Given that there was no Amazon Prime Day this year (July 15th in 2019), the fact that CPMs were this healthy in mid-July this year is actually quite impressive.
-That’s why we’re willing to say that, barring a resurgence of the virus and any other twists and turns that this year can throw our way, we expect this market rebound to continue into the election season, as well as the Thanksgiving and Christmas holidays.
+Barring a resurgence of the virus and any other twists and turns that this year can throw our way, we hope the slow market rebound continues into the election season, as well as the Thanksgiving and Christmas holidays.

 CPM by industry

-As financial markets rebound, advertising dollars begin following as the economy opens up and consumer spending patterns begin the slow return to pre-COVID norms, we’re seeing predictable increases in the fields of Careers, Real Estate, Business and Sports.
-We expect that as the news coverage around the upcoming election in the United States ramps up that Law, Government & Politics will receive a healthy CPM bump as well.
+As financial markets begin to rebound, advertising dollars are following as the economy opens up and consumer spending patterns slowly return to pre-COVID norms, we’re seeing predictable increases in the fields of Careers, Real Estate, Business and Sports as indicated in the graph above.
+We expect that as the news coverage around the upcoming election in the United States ramps up that Law, Government & Politics will receive a conservative CPM bump as well.
 Though it will be interesting to see how CPMs are affected by the upcoming election as more and more outlets are cracking down on political ad content, and more brands are seeing politics as an issue for brand safety.

-Fill rate by industry looks incredibly healthy too, with very few industries falling below the 70% mark.
+Fill rate by industry is seeing some improvements too, with very few industries falling below the 70% mark.
 Interestingly enough, the three that did fall below that threshold (Hobbies & Interests, Society, and Science) may indicate subject matter fatigue given how much has been consumed while quarantine orders were more strict and more time was spent online while at home.